enisz/igdb/src/assets/templates/02-query-builder.md

 >:warning In case of a multiquery build this parameter is mandatory!
 If this is missing from the configuration the build will throw an `IGDBInvalidParameterException`!
 Refer to the [build method](#building-the-query) for details.

 **Parameters**:
  - `$endpoint`: the name of the endpoint to send the query against.
 Make sure to use the name of the endpoint instead of it's request path!
+The list of endpoints for this parameter:
    - age_rating
    - alternative_name
    - artwork